 The Board of Directors has established a Stock Ownership Policy for senior management, including our named executive officers, and it is intended to further align the interests of management and stockholders.
 Under the Stock Ownership Policy, executives, other than the Chief Executive Officer, are required to own shares of our common stock with a value equal to at least one times their respective base salaries.
 The Chief Executive Officer must own shares of our common stock with a value equal to at least two times his annual base salary.
 An executive must satisfy the ownership requirements within five years of the date of the executive's appointment to a position covered by the Stock Ownership Policy.
 Stock ownership can consist of shares owned directly by the executive, vested restricted shares, deferred shares, shares in the executive's 401(k) account and shares owned through the Employee Stock Purchase Plan.
 Vested and unvested stock options, unvested restricted stock units and unvested restricted shares will not apply to the ownership level.
 The value of our common stock held by executives is measured annually using the greater of the value of our common stock on the date when the shares were vested or purchased and the value of our common stock as of December 31 of the applicable year.
-Once the value of an executive's shares reaches the required market value, the executive will be deemed to have met the stock ownership requirements and must retain only the number of shares that were required meet the stock ownership requirements as of the date the executive officers continuing in office had not met their respective stock ownership requirements, but were on track to do so within the five-year prescribed period.
+Once the value of an executive's shares that were required market value, the executive will be deemed to have met the stock ownership requirements.
+As of December 31, 2017, the last measurement date for compliance with the Stock Ownership Policy, the named executive officers continuing in office had not met their respective stock ownership requirements, but were on track to do so within the five-year prescribed period.
 No named executive officer continuing in office who had not met his stock ownership requirement sold shares or exercised options during 2017.